 - (1) The clerk will disburse funds on deposit in the registry of the court only pursuant to court order. - (2) The disbursement order must contain a provision relieving the clerk from liability for loss of interest, if any, for early withdrawal of the funds.
-The order must state the name and taxpayer identification number for each party who is to receive funds, the mailing address of each party, and the amount of percentage of the principal each is to receive.
-The order must also state the percentage of the interest each party is to receive.
-Funds will be disbursed only after the time for appeal of the related judgment or order has expired, or upon approval by the court of a written stipulation signed by all parties. - (g) Non-cash collateral.
+The order must state the name and taxpayer identification number for each party who is to receive funds, the mailing address of each party, and the amount each party is to receive.
+Funds will be disbursed only after the time for appeal of the related judgment or order has expired, or upon approval by the court of a written stipulation signed by all parties.
+Due to privacy protection of court filings under Fed.
+R. Bankr.
+P. 9037 and the court's privacy policy, a party's social security number may be sent to the court's finance department instead of being included in the disbursement order.
+The finance department's contact information will be available on the contact information page on the court's website. - (g) Non-cash collateral.
 Pursuant to a court order, bonds or other types of non-cash collateral can be accepted by the clerk.
 These instruments can be released with a court order.